 Strategic space planning has minimized adjacencies between noise sources and occupied spaces.
 Where this was unfeasible, sound isolating constructions were specified.
 The very open plan of the Library will severely curtail sound isolation between areas of the building.
 Sound absorptive treatments are employed throughout the building, in order to control the reverberation and build up of noise in the large open study areas.

-The Pavilion La Carretta will include a outdoor café and an indoor flexible event space.
+The Pavilion La Carretta will include a outdoor café and an indoor flexible event and dining space.
 The event space will feature multiple projectors and screens that can be used for large group presentations, or breakout space presentations.

 With the event space divisible into four smaller spaces, and its full glass walls, intelligibility and overall comfort are a significant challenge.
 The acoustical and architectural teams are working together to specify high performance operable walls, sound absorptive window treatments that compliment the interior design, and highly directional sound systems that aim to the audience without energizing excessively the rest of the space.